petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 * [Yeoman](https://yeoman.io/)
 * [Yarn](https://classic.yarnpkg.com/)

-NPM and Yarn are package managers that you'll use to install the the toolkit and modules it depends on.
+NPM and Yarn are package managers that you'll use to install the toolkit and modules it depends on.

 1. Start with installing an NPM and Node.js via a [Node.js LTS](https://nodejs.org/en/download/).